 We’re talking about English readers not knowing Indian languages, but even Indian literatures don’t know what is happening in other Indian literatures.
 I edited an Indian language journal [Deshakaala] for seven years, and I made a conscious effort to translate work directly from various Indian languages into Kannada.

-difficult to find good translators?
+Was it difficult to find good translators?

 For at least seven or eight languages, I found good people.
 But I spent almost 80 per cent of my time on this section, called Deshabhashe, because I wanted to translate what was really significant – and significant to Kannada readers.
 And for that I had to speak to so many people, form small groups.
 Sometimes I even asked people to do rough translations, to help me decide.
 That’s when I realised how difficult it is even to access neighbouring languages.

 For example, I published an extract from a Tamil text by a fisherman.
 His description of the sea is quite different from what we’re used to.
 These are things that would make our literature so rich.
 The politics in each of these languages is so different, the culture is so different... but we are not even aware of their existence.